monolyth-php/croney/README.md

 `--job=jobname`
 Run only the specified `jobname`.
-If the job is scheduled for particular times, you'll likely want to use this in conjunction with the `--all` flag.
+If the job is scheduled for particular times, you'll likely want to use this in conjunction with the `--all` (or `-a`) flag.

+You might also want to receive some more verbose feedback on what's going on.
+To accomplish this, call your executable with the `--verbose` (or `-v`) flag.